inURwhey/transparent-talent-monorepo/Documentation/SYSTEM_BRIEF.md

 *   **Architecture Style:** Decoupled three-tier application, managed in a **monorepo**.
 The backend now follows a service-oriented architecture with an application factory pattern.

 ## 3. Current Project Status
+*   **Backend Service Layer Complete:** A dedicated service layer for business logic is now fully implemented in the backend.
+The new `TrackedJobService` encapsulates all logic for updating tracked jobs, completing the backend's service-oriented architecture refactor.
+*   **Data Lifecycle Activated:** The foundational database migration for the new `tracked_jobs` data lifecycle has been successfully executed.
+The backend and frontend have been updated to be fully compatible with the new schema.
+*   **Frontend Architecture Refactored:** The main user dashboard component (`page.tsx`) has been completely refactored.
+All data-fetching logic has been extracted into a reusable custom hook (`useTrackedJobsApi`).
+*   **Backend Architecture Refactored:** The backend has been completely refactored from a monolithic `app.py` into a scalable, service-oriented architecture.
+*   **Frontend Stability Restored:** A critical infinite loop bug on the user dashboard has been resolved, fixing core performance issues and related UI bugs.
+*   **Application is stable and functional on its production domain.**
 *   **Data Lifecycle Activated:** The foundational database migration for the new `tracked_jobs` data lifecycle has been successfully executed.
 The backend and frontend have been updated to be fully compatible with the new schema, including the new status `ENUM`s and milestone timestamp fields.
 *   **Frontend Architecture Refactored:** The main user dashboard component (`page.tsx`) has been completely refactored.
 All data-fetching logic has been extracted into a reusable custom hook (`useTrackedJobsApi`), and UI sections have been broken into smaller, dedicated components, significantly improving maintainability.
 *   **Backend Architecture Refactored:** The backend has been completely refactored from a monolithic `app.py` into a scalable, service-oriented architecture.
 This new structure separates concerns into dedicated layers for configuration, services, routes, and database management, significantly improving maintainability and testability.